Home/ Blog/ Insurance Education/

 • Join a Medicare Prescription Drug plan.

 During this time, policyholders of Medicare Advantage plans are able to make ONE switch to their policy.
 The chosen coverage goes into effect on the first day of the next month from when the change was made.
-For example, if you switch Medicare Advantage plans in February, then the new coverage becomes effective March 1.
+For example, if you switch Medicare Advantage plans in February, the new coverage becomes effective March 1.

 A doctor and patient wearing masks discuss headaches-2.png

-• Many medical services are not anticipated, so you want only basic coverage with the lowest premiums possible.
+• Many medical services are not anticipated, so you only want basic coverage with the lowest premiums possible.

-Finding the right doctor or plan can be difficult, but there are plenty ofways to find senior care physicians that are right for you or your loved one.
+Finding the right doctor or plan can be difficult, but there are plenty of ways to find senior care physicians that are right for you or your loved one.

-How to Switch Your Medicare Advantage Plan
+How to switch your Medicare Advantage plan

 One Medical Seniors recommends agents our patients know and trust.
 We would be happy to refer you to someone if you have insurance questions.
 If you are interested in learning more or attending an educational seminar, contact us and we’ll give you a call.